haagahelia/ohke-teknologiat/07_azure/README.md

 >
 > [Microsoft.
 What is Azure?](https://azure.microsoft.com/en-us/overview/what-is-azure/)

-In this module we shall demonstrate and practice the use of [Azuren](https://azure.microsoft.com/) and a few selected services available there.
+In this module, we shall demonstrate and practice the use of [Azure](https://azure.microsoft.com/) and a few selected services available there.

 ## Goals